imbushuo/mac-precision-touchpad/README.md

 ## For Developers

 It is a user-mode driver, using UMDF Framework v2.15.
 Windows 10 Driver Development Kit (at least Creators Update version) is required for development and testing.

+## Device Support

+- [x] Apple Magic Trackpad 2
+- [ ] _(Work in progress)_ MacBook Pro with Retina Display (2013, 2014, 2015)
+- [ ] MacBook Air (2014, 2015)
+- [ ] MacBook Pro 2016

 ## Roadmap